julianlam/feps/fep/ef61/fep-ef61.md

 Actors, activities and objects identified by 'ap' URIs MUST contain [FEP-8b32] integrity proofs.
 Collections identified by 'ap' URIs MAY contain integrity proofs.
 If collection doesn't contain an integrity proof, [another authentication method](#collections) MUST be used.

-The value of `verificationMethod` property of the proof MUST be a [DID URL][DID-URL] where the DID matches the authority component of the 'ap' URI.
+The value of `verificationMethod` property of the proof MUST be a [DID URL][DID-URL] where the DID matches the authority component of the object's canonical identifier.

 >[!NOTE]
 >This document uses terms "actor", "activity", "collection" and "object" according to the classification given in [FEP-2277].